 Tips for Healthy Childhood Development Leading Up to Healthy Kids Day

 One in three U.S. children is obese, and when summertime hits, kids will be more idle.
 Research shows that without access to out-of-school physical and learning activities, kids fall behind academically and gain weight twice as fast during summer than the school year.
-Healthy Kids Day is an opportunity for the community to focus on what kids need to grow and achieve all summer long.
+The Y invites everyone to focus on what kids need to grow and achieve all summer long.

 - Read Together – The summer is a great time to enjoy books with summer program participants—and 30 minutes a day goes a long way!
 Take trips to the local library or create a family reading challenge to see who can log the most minutes of reading.
 Encourage youth to create their own stories as well.